Who we are

-The three sections Agora, Talk & Connect and the Performance Programme make up the international tanzmesse nrw.
+The three sections Agora, Talk & Connect and the Performance Programme make up international tanzmesse nrw.

 The Meeting: Agora, Talk & Connect and Performance Programme

-The Agora in the exhibition halls of the NRW Forum are the hub of internationale tanzmesse nrw.
+The Agora exhibition space serves as the central hub of the internationale tanzmesse nrw.
 Companies, artists, institutions, and organisations will present themselves here.
 The Agora functions as a meeting place for dance professionals and is the place where guest performances are arranged, cooperation are initiated, and new projects emerge.
 In the openly designed Areas and Networking Islands, exhibitors can present their work and make new contacts.
 The Agora creates diverse encounters at eye level.

 The Talk & Connect discourse programme offers space for knowledge transfer and discussion between dance professionals.
 Here, current social issues are explored, and dialogue is initiated about the values of the global dance community.
 In addition to classic formats such as keynotes and panels, new discussion formats will be tried out in which the participants meet as experts in their field.

-In the Performance Programme of the internationale tanzmesse nrw, artists will present selected works on stage, outdoors and digitally to international visitors and a dance-loving public.
+In the Performance Programme of internationale tanzmesse nrw, artists will present selected works on stage, outdoors and digitally to international visitors and a dance-loving public.
 This also includes intergenerational works aimed at a cross-generational (professional) audience.
 In Open Studios and Insights, artists and dance professionals will give an insight into their artistic productions, working methods, plans and project ideas.

 nrw landesbuero tanz